-Rule 11 To declare a behavior as a PE, the behavior has to be annotated by \AR\MAPPED\TO.
+Rule 11 To declare a behavior as a PE it has to be annotated by AR_MAPPED_TO.

 The PE allocation table contains the names of the allocated PEs.
-The PE is assigned to one of the allocated PEs by \AR\MAPPED\TO.
+The PE is assigned to one of the allocated PEs by AR_MAPPED_TO.
 This annotation is attached during architecture exploration.